-The child lives in brothel or a flat with other girls/boys and women who also provide sexual services: Increasing use or misuse of drugs and alcohol; Visible The child lives with other girls/boys and women who are also addicted to psychoactive (physical/ substances and provide sexual services; environment) The child lives with the exploiter; The child lives in a flat with a person close to the perpetrator; The child has keys/hotel cards for unknown places; The child travels within the country accompanied by an adult person who is not a relative and someone else is meeting him/her at place of destination.
-Indicators of Means (control over a child) The child is deceived about the nature of work or the working and living conditions; The child is deceived by false promise of marriage; The child is in debt bondage towards a third party; The child is blackmailed or receives threats of harm to family or loved ones; The child is verbally threatened of violence and psychologically abused; Verbal The child is threatened with arms or heavy objects (e.g. a gun, a stick, a flap); (communicated) The perpetrator threatens the child with the release of video materials of her/him engaging in sexual conduct or other intimate imagery to coerce her/him; The perpetrator threatens the child with reporting her/him to the authorities especially in cases when the child is in conflict with the law or has irregular status; The perpetrator threatens the child with financial harm to her/him or to family/ loved ones.
-The child looks fearful, distressed and uncomfortable; The child looks malnourished or older than its real age; The child manifests unhealthy or inappropriate sexual behaviour; Expressions of despair (including depression, mental ill-health, self-harm, suicidal thoughts / attempts, overdose, eating patterns or disorder); The child comes from socially vulnerable family or is orphan (e.g. lacks resources for selfsustainability, has no own accommodation); The child has an irregular status and fears reporting to police; The child belongs to a socially excluded or discriminated group (e.g. Rohingya community); The child is in a psychological or emotional crisis that renders her/him emotionally dependent on the perpetrator; The child is in conflict with the law and the perpetrators offers protection; The child suffers physical or emotional abuse by a boyfriend/girlfriend or other controlling adult including use of manipulation, violence and / or threats; Non-verbal The child's movement is controlled by adults, who keep an eye of what s/he is doing, where (behaviour) s/he is going or with whom s/he is meeting or soliciting; Family members receive money or other material benefit or other form of consideration to let the child go; Family members receive money or other material benefit or other form of consideration to let the child marry an adult; The child must repay a debt that is manipulated and manifestly excessive and unreasonable; The child's debt is increased as a form of punishment in case of non-compliance with perpetrators' rules and demands.
-Questions that might be asked by the frontline responders: Are you allowed to go out by yourself or talk to other persons?
+- ▶ The child lives in a brothel or a flat with other girls/boys and women who also provide sexual services; - Increasing use or misuse of drugs and alcohol; - ► The child lives with other girls/boys and women who are also addicted to psychoactive substances and provide sexual services: - The child lives with the exploiter; - ► The child lives in a flat with a person close to the perpetrator; - ▶ The child has keys/hotel cards for unknown places; - ▶ The child travels within the country accompanied by an adult person who is not a relative, and someone else is meeting him/her at the place of destination.

+Indicators of Means (control over a child)

+- ► The child is deceived about the nature of work or the working and living conditions; - ▶ The child is deceived by a false promise of marriage; - ▶ The child is in debt bondage with a third party; - ▶ The child is blackmailed or receives threats of harm to family or loved ones; - ► The child is verbally threatened with violence and psychologically abused; - ► The child is threatened with arms or heavy objects (e.g., a gun, a stick, a flap); - ▶ The perpetrator threatens the child with the release of video materials of her/him engaging in sexual conduct or other intimate imagery to coerce her/him; - ► The perpetrator threatens the child with reporting her/ him to the authorities, especially in cases when the child is in conflict with the law or has irregular status; - ▶ The perpetrator threatens the child with financial harm to her/him or to family/ loved ones.

+- ▶ The child looks fearful, distressed, and uncomfortable; - The child looks malnourished or older than its real age; - ▶ The child manifests unhealthy or inappropriate sexual behaviour; - Expressions of despair (including depression, mental illhealth, self-harm, suicidal thoughts / attempts, overdose, eating patterns, or disorder); - ▶ The child comes from a socially vulnerable family or is an orphan (e.g., lacks resources for self-sustainability, has no own accommodation); - ► The child has an irregular status and fears reporting to the police; - ► The child belongs to a socially excluded or discriminated group (e.g., the Rohingya community); - ▶ The child is in a psychological or emotional crisis that renders her/him emotionally dependent on the perpetrator; - ▶ The child is in conflict with the law, and the perpetrators offer protection; - ► The child suffers physical or emotional abuse by a boyfriend/girlfriend, or other controlling adult, including the use of manipulation, violence, and/or threats; - ► The child's movement is controlled by adults, who keep an eye on what s/he is doing, where s/he is going, or with whom s/he is meeting or soliciting; - ► Family members receive money, other material benefits, or other forms of consideration to let the child go; - ▶ Family members receive money, other material benefits, or other forms of consideration to let the child marry an adult; - ► The child must repay a debt that is manipulated, manifestly excessive, and unreasonable; - ▶ The child's debt is increased as a form of punishment in cases of non-compliance with the perpetrators' rules and demands.

+Are you allowed to go out by yourself or talk to other persons?
 If yes, are there any conditions?

-Can other people visit your workplace or is the access restricted?
-Are the doors and windows locked so you are unable to leave by yourself from the place you work/live?
-Are you hosted by someone?
+- ► Can other people visit your workplace, or is access restricted? - Are the doors and windows locked so you are unable to leave by yourself from the place you work/live? - ► Are you hosted by someone?
 If yes, are there any conditions?